 Install CPU Cooler

 It is time we put in the CPU cooler and come one step closer to finalizing our build.
-Before you continue, it’s time to bring out a Phillips screwdriver and some thermal paste because you’re gonna need both of them.
+Before you continue, it’s time to bring out a Phillips screwdriver and some thermal paste because you will need both of them.

-The exact instructions for installing a CPU cooler can vary a lot depending on your motherboard socket, your cooler type, and your platform.
-It is highly recommended that you refer to the installation guide that came with your CPU cooler, as it will contain information about retention clips, the backplate, standoff screws, and more.
+The exact instructions for installing a CPU cooler vary depending on your motherboard socket, cooler type, and platform.
+You should refer to the installation guide that came with your CPU cooler, as it will contain information about retention clips, the backplate, standoff screws, and more.

 Nevertheless, here’s what you will have to do to install the CPU Cooler:

-- First, you need to install the backplate that’s compatible with your CPU socket to the motherboard.
+- First, install the backplate compatible with your CPU socket to the motherboard.
 The backplate goes on the back of the motherboard, and it helps the cooler to screw into the motherboard.
 You will likely use standoff screws to install the backplate.
-If your cooler doesn’t come with a backplate, then you can ignore this step.
+If your cooler doesn’t have a backplate, you can ignore this step.

 - Next, check if your cooler comes with pre-applied thermal paste.
 If it does, then you don’t have to apply thermal paste on the CPU yourself.
 If it doesn’t, then apply thermal paste the size of a pea onto the CPU.